wp-plugins/https-redirection/readme.txt

 ﻿=== HTTPS Redirection ===
 Contributors: Tips and Tricks HQ
 Donate link: http://www.tipsandtricks-hq.com/development-center
-Tags: redirection, https, automatic redirection, htaccess, ssl, https redirection, ssl certificate, secure page, secure Requires at least: 3.5
+Tags: redirection, https, automatic redirection, htaccess, ssl, https redirection, ssl certificate, secure page, secure, force ssl, force https
+Requires at least: 3.5
-Tested up to: 3.9.1
+Tested up to: 3.9.2
-Stable tag: 1.1
+Stable tag: 1.2
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-The plugin HTTPS Redirection allows an automatic redirection to the "HTTPS" version/URL of the site.
+The plugin allows an automatic redirection to the "HTTPS" version/URL of the site.
+Make your site SSL compatible.

 == Description ==

 After you install SSL certificate on your site you want to use the "HTTPS" URL of your webpages.

+You want to force search engines to index your HTTPS version of the webpage(s).

 This plugin will help you automatically setup a redirection to the https version of an URL when anyone tries to access the non-https version.